Changes to 2025 waste collections

 European plug-in wheeled bins cost approximately between $100 for a 120-L and $140 for a 360-L (plus tax).
 They have an average lifespan of 8 to 10 years.

 This type of bin is easily found in local hardware and big-box stores.
+All sizes are available at our local BRM hardware store on Victoria Avenue.

 As citizens have a variety of needs, we leave it up to them to choose the size of bin that suits them best.
 It's also a question of logistics and fairness, since many citizens already have a compliant bin purchased at their own expense.